KaiiMenai/computer-infrastructure/README.md

 Should an error message appear, use the ```pip install``` command in the terminal, to ensure that the required packages are installed.

 Next, its time to get the data.
 For this two methods can be used.
 The first involves ```url ='url'``` where data is sourced directly from the url, the second involves saving the data as a .csv.
-As saving the data in csv form directly to a file using python is part of the requirements for this task, I shall discuss this was done from the url and saved as a csv in the `data-faang-data` folder.
+As saving the data in csv form directly file using python is part of the requirements for this task, I shall discuss this was done from the url and saved as a csv in the `data-faang-data` folder.
 The data and time of url access and saving was used as the file name. this was also used for the plot later in order for accurate referencing between data file and plot.

 ## Jupyter